-Aside from the common tasks you can complete in both views, there are other tasks you can do in the schedule view.
+Aside from the common tasks you can complete in both views, you can also view more details of work items in the schedule view.

-- See more details about a work item: Hover over a particular work item, and a card appears, displaying more details about it
+Hover over a particular work item, and a card appears, indicating the following information:

 Using the scope view